Neuro-Affirming Birth Debrief & Trauma Recovery

 Who Is a Birth Debrief For?

-You are planning your next steps: You need to reflect and understand your first birth before considering another pregnancy.
+✅You are planning your next steps: You need to reflect and understand your first birth before considering a future pregnancy.

 Note: You do not need a medical diagnosis, birth records, or a perfect narrative to begin.
 If your birth experience is still "living" in your body or your thoughts, this space is here for you.